 It matters for two reasons.

 The first is mechanical.
-Primes have small business subcontracting obligations, and an SDVOSB capable of carrying real technical scope in federal cybersecurity, DevSecOps, offensive security, and AI governance is a different kind of asset than a placeholder sub.
+VA has the strongest SDVOSB contracting mandate among federal civilian agencies, and this solicitation reflects it.
+SDVOSB involvement is a scored evaluation factor, subcontracting goals set a 15% SDVOSB threshold, and the VA holds primes to those commitments for the life of the contract.
+An SDVOSB capable of carrying real technical scope in federal cybersecurity, DevSecOps, offensive security, and AI governance is a different kind of asset than a placeholder sub.

 The second is harder to put in a spreadsheet.
 This contract serves veterans.
 The systems securing the delivery of their care should include people who have lived the mission.
 Our team has supported US Special Operations Command (US SOCOM), United States Space Force, Air Force Global Strike Command, and Defense Health Agency (DHA) before bringing that same standard to veteran healthcare.